PicoPET/corev-llvm-ppl/llvm-toolchain-ppl.md

   - linker
   - emulation library (`compiler-rt`)

+- Sail instruction set simulator with formal verification capabilities

-The tool chain will rely (at least initially) on the following components of the GNU CORE-V tool chain:
+The CORE-V LLVM tool chain may rely initially on the GNU CORE-V binutils developed as part of the GNU CORE-V tool chain:

-- GNU binutils

-  - assembler
+  - assembler (`gas`)
-  - linker
+  - linker (GNU `ld`)
-  - low level utilities
+  - low level utilities for manipulating object files.

+The tool chain will interface to the following other components of the CORE-V development ecosystem
 - GNU debugger (GDB)
-- a standard C library
+- standard C libraries (`newlib`, GNU `_GlibC_`)
 - GNU C++ standard library (`libstdc++v3`)

-Because of the scale of the project and the current maturity level of LLVM for RISC-V in general, the work is composed of three phases:
+Because of the scale of the project and the current maturity level of LLVM for RISC-V in general, the work is decomposed into three phases:

 <!--- 0. resolution of known LLVM issues observed on the CVA6 verification flow;
   --->
-1. support for bare metal use of C with CVA6 (64-/32-bit) and CV32E40P (32-bit) together with the _Newlib_ C library;
+1. Support for bare metal use of C with CVA6 (64-/32-bit) and CV32E40P (32-bit) together with the _Newlib_ C library;
-2. support for Linux application use of C and C++ with CVA6 (32-/64-bit) together with the _GlibC_ C library; and
+2. Support for Linux application use of C and C++ with CVA6 (32-/64-bit) together with the _GlibC_ C library; and
-3. support for other RTOSes
+3. Support for other RTOSes.

 The proposal addresses just the first phase.
 Other phases will be the subject of separate proposals.
-Phase 1 will provide the following.
+Phase 1 will provide the following:

 - suitability for HW verification of CVA6: